ourongxing/web-printer/README.md

    */
   reverse?: boolean
   /**
-   * A local cover pdf path
+   * A local cover pdf path.
    * Maybe you can use it to marge exist pdf, but can't merge outlines.
    */
   coverPath?: string